jw-lin/cbeam/docs_source/dc.rst

 mode solving
 ------------

-Next, I'll initialize the propagator, and plot a mode.
+Next, I'll initialize the propagator, and solve for the eigenmodes in the middle of the waveguide.

 .. plot::
     :context: close-figs